NOTE: Next Junior Club – Saturday 17th May 12:00 to 16:00

 Junior Training

 2024 Sail Training is now complete!
-2025 Courses available to book from Jan 2025, these will start during late April / May
+2025 Courses are NOW available to book , these will start during late April / May

 There is a structured programme of RYA sail training that FOSSC delivers.
 For juniors this falls into 2 categories; For the younger sailor 7 – 11, there is the Optimist training which runs from level 1 to 3 and for the 11+ sailors there is the Youth Sailing Scheme (YSS) which has levels 1 to 4.